 - Time – What’s your time frame for reaching your goal?

-This is extremely important when setting goals because by doing this, you are ensuring that your goals are realistic and attainable.
+This is extremely important to remember when setting goals because a SMART goal is one that you have spent a lot of time thinking about.
+When you really sit down and think about your goals, you are ensuring that your goals are realistic and attainable.

 Write down your goals and objectives.